lorentay/html200-adopt-a-dog/README.md

 # Adopt-a-Dog Website

 Welcome to the Adopt-a-Dog website!
-We designed it to help you find a dog that suits your lifestyle and provide resources for caring for your dog.
+We designed it to help you find a dog that suits your lifestyle and to provide resources for caring for your dog.

 ## Features